jilanisayyad/DevOps/custom-prom-metric/Readme.md

 ## How to create a custom metrics

-1. we create the golang application that will expose the metrics.
+1. we have created the golang application that will expose the metrics.
 2. it has two metrics: total_devices and device_by_type.
 3. Go structure: